Heart of Africa

 Fun fact: The African Pole of Inaccessibility is located in Central African Republic near the town of Obo.
 This point is the furthest from any coastline in Africa.
 Due to its remote location as well as a few other factors, it is difficult to get too.
 However, Daniel Garcia-Castellanos shares his journey there.
 Click here to read.

-My knowledge: I’ve been aware of Central African Republic as I was assigned this country for a project back in 2012.
+My knowledge: I’ve been aware of Central African Republic for a period of time as I was assigned this country for a project back in 2012.

 CHAD